Frequently Asked Questions

 - Are paid internships available?

-- Yes; however, paid internships for the foundation year placement are uncommon.
-The paid internship options will be discussed by the co-directors of field education during students’ field interview and application process.
+- Yes; however, paid internships for the generalist year placement are uncommon.
+The paid internship options will be discussed by the Co-Directors of Field Instruction during students’ field interview and application process.

 - Is social work the right field for me?